Cincinnati, Ohio- Things to Do

-Carew Tower Observation Deck: Nearby to fountain square, hop onto an elevator and go to the top of the second-highest building in the city.
-This has great views of the Ohio River and surrounding areas (Northern Kentucky mostly!), just be ready because it’s quite windy!
+Carew Tower Observation Deck: Nearby to fountain square, hop onto an elevator and go to the top of the second-highest building in Cincinnati.
+This has great views of the Ohio River and surrounding areas. |UPDATE: As of Feb.
+2024, it is currently closed to visitors|

-great american ball park, reds, cincinnati
+great american ball park, reds, Fun things to do Cincinnati Ohio.

-The Banks: This walk-able area by the baseball stadium along the riverbank is home to the annual Zinzinnati Oktoberfest every fall.
-During the rest of the year, you can pass the time enjoying one of many great restaurants (I recommend Moerlein Lager House as it’s a great representation of Cincinnati’s German brewery heritage).
-There are a few more high end places, and also some fun and casual spots like Tin Roof or Condado Tacos.
-If you have kids with you, the park and fountains at Smale Park are always a good time too!
+The Banks: This walkable area along the riverbank is home to the annual Zinzinnati Oktoberfest .
+The rest of the year, you can pass the time enjoying one of many great restaurants (I recommend Moerlein Lager House as it’s a great representation of Cincinnati’s German brewery heritage!).

 the banks, cincinnati, ohio